MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.targeting.substitutableontarget.md

 Fully qualified name of alternative operation to substitute operation with.
 ### TargetName : [String](xref:microsoft.quantum.qsharp.valueliterals#string-literals)

-One of `QuantumSimulator`, `ToffoliSimulator`, or `ResourcesEstimator`, or a fully qualified nameof a custom target.
+One of `QuantumSimulator`, `ToffoliSimulator`, or a fully qualified nameof a custom target.